sras/repltalk/README.md

   haskell_server & nvim_adapter
 ```

+The Visual Studio Code extension does not require an adapter so if you are using VSC, the you only have to start the REPL server.

 To kill it, just press Ctrl-C. Then use the `fg` command to bring the language server process to foreground, and you can kill it via Ctrl-C too.

 ### Port Numbers